 Before You Go

-Opening times: Most days of the year during reasonable daylight hours, but not earlier than 8am or later than 6pm, except when Gorhambury Drive is closed and access is not possible (see 'How to find it' section below or visit Opening Times page).
+Opening times: Old Gorhambury House is usually open most days of the year during reasonable daylight hours, but not earlier than 8am or later than 6pm (last access to the Drive is at 5.30pm, with gates to it being locked at 6pm), except when Gorhambury Drive is closed and access is not possible (see 'How to find it' section below or visit Opening Times page).

-How to find it: Access is via Gorhambury Drive (the postcode for its entrance is AL3 6AE) which is a permissive path, normally open to the public daily from 8am to 6pm.
-It is generally closed on Saturdays from September to January and occasionally at additional times at its owner's discretion.
+How to find it: Access on foot or bicycle is via Gorhambury Drive (the postcode for its entrance is AL3 6AE) which is a permissive path, normally open to the public daily from 8am to 6pm.
+It is generally closed on Saturdays from 1st September to 1st February and occasionally at additional times at its owner's discretion.
 Please visit the Gorhambury Estate's website for current details of additional planned closures before you visit.

 Parking: The walk or cycle up Gorhambury Drive to the site is about 2 miles from the nearest parking.
 Closer access by car to parking at the house is limited to Thursdays from May to September between 2pm-5pm only.
 During these limited opening hours, use AL3 6AE in sat navs for the gate to the entrance to Gorhambury Drive and then, once at the gate, use AL3 6AH for the house.
 Except on these Thursday afternoons, the nearest parking is at the Verulamium Museum where a charge applies, or there is limited parking at The Roman Theatre of Verulamium for their visitors.

-Facilities: No facilities on site but the centre of St Albans is just under 3 miles away.
+Facilities: There are no facilities on site but the centre of St Albans is just under 3 miles away.

 Dogs: Assistance dogs only.